andreipfeiffer/css-in-js/README.md

 ### Styled Components

+Probably the most popular solution, good documentation.
+It uses Tagged Templates to defines styles, but can use objects as well, but apparently it's a second class citizen.

 - 🟠 it has a higher learning curve
 - 🟠 need additional editor plugin for highlight & language service
 - 🟠 no utilities